nuxeo/FunkLoad/README.txt

   exists(url, params=None, description="Checking existence")

-Return True if the http return code is 200, 301 or 302, and return False if return code is 404 or 503.
+Return True if the http response code is 200, 301 or 302, and return False if http code is 404 or 503, other codes will raise a test failure exception.

 setBasicAuth